even4void/aliquote/content/post/markdown-everywhere.md

 There are certainly lots of other applications I am not aware of.

-I like plain text files: these are files that do not weigh heavy on a HD, they can be visulaized with any text editor or pager, they are easy to send by email, etc. I used to use Emacs for writing almost everything, and of course there is good support for [Markdown](http://jblevins.org/projects/markdown-mode/) and [Pandoc](http://wwwuser.gwdg.de/~jkremer/pandoc-mode.html).
+I like plain text files: these are files that do not weigh heavy on a HD, they can be visualized with any text editor or pager, they are easy to send by email, etc. I used to use Emacs for writing almost everything, and of course there is good support for [Markdown](http://jblevins.org/projects/markdown-mode/) and [Pandoc](http://wwwuser.gwdg.de/~jkremer/pandoc-mode.html).
 For rendering purpose, I found a nice application (Mac-only): [Marked](http://markedapp.com/).
 It's worth its price!
 For a free alternative, take a look at [Mou](http://mouapp.com/).
 My basic setup at the moment consists in typing my text in Emacs while I have an open Marked preview next to it, as shown below.
 Simplicity matters.

 ![Markdown and Marked.app](/img/20120809114509.png)